Hunter Valley Olive Oil Grove & Beef Enterprise

 Hunter Valley Olive Oil – Quorrobolong Valley – Shalumar.

-“We have just bottled our 2021 oil, we harvested quite late, after the three year drought it is great to have our beautiful oil again.
+“We have just bottled our 2023 oil.
+There was no harvest in 2022, so it is wonderful to have our beautiful oil once again.

 Shalumar is a boutique olive grove and beef enterprise nestled in the Quorrobolong valley bounded by the Watagan and Brokenback Mountain ranges in the Lower Hunter Valley.
 We are quite close to the coast with Lake Macquarie western shore about 8 kms away.